 How does it work?

 Firstly, your Physiotherapist will discuss your running/exercise training programme and injury history with you.

 Secondly, we will video you running on the treadmill.
 From observing you in real time and also through slow motion in the recording, we will explain what ideal running form is and how your technique compares.

+A biomechanical assessment may also be performed to test areas we might be interested in for their flexibility and strength.
 From this information we will create a specific and focused treatment plan that will work to correct your imbalances and help you become a better runner.

 Who will conduct the analysis?

 Your running analysis appointment can be made with our Physiotherapist's Karen Shaw or Ni'ia Jones, or organised through your current Physiotherapist if you are already seeing one of our team.

 Our Physio's are all keen runners and between them have covered distances from competing in 800m on track all the way up to half marathons, full marathons and ultra-marathon distances.
 We feel that in order to understand runners and running injuries, it's helpful to be a runner yourself!